 I’ve been meaning to write about the maps in Tableau for some time now as I’m really impressed with how they look, how easy they are to use and how powerful they are as a visual geographic reporting tool.

 If you have geographic data, preferably with a longitude and latitude, you can display mapped data in a matter of minutes.
-Tableau maps allows zooming in and out – although this isn’t the most user friendly when compared to the likes of Google maps.
+Tableau maps allows zooming in and out, however this isn’t as user friendly as Google maps.

 Depending on the Geographic Breakdown Structure (GBS) used it’s also possible to select the different levels of geography (i.e. country, state, city, etc) to display the data using the average of the longitudes and latitudes in each geography.

-The example I’m using here is showing properties available for rent and/or sale on a well known US website with subsidiaries in Australia and Brazil.
+The example I’m using here is showing properties available for rent and/or sale on a well known website.
 Their GBS structure allows me to use parameters for the user to view the data at different levels of the GBS structure.
 For the example I’m displaying the following GBS levels:

 - Country/State – the US is state level, the rest of the world at country level